Dibyo178/Dibyo178/README.md

 ## 👨‍💻 Currently Working as a Software Developer at <a href="https://smithitbd.com/" style="text-decoration:none"><span style="color:#B33426">Smith IT</span></a>, Sylhet

 Welcome to my GitHub profile!
 I'm a passionate **Full-Stack Developer** who loves building scalable, modern web applications.
 I work with **PHP, Laravel, Vue.js, React, Node.js**, and more.
-My goal is to grow as a world‑class software engineer and contribute to impactful products.
+My goal is to grow as a world-class software engineer and contribute to impactful products.

 🌐 **Portfolio:** https://sourovdev.space/